orcfax/docs/docs/incentivized-testnet/phase-1-manual.md

 ### Aliasing your signing key

-You will need to alias your signing key as described [here][alias-1].
+Before you continue, you will need to alias your signing key by following the guide [here][alias-1].

 [alias-1]: signing-key-aliasing